protojour/domain-engine/README.md

 Any number of virtual machines may be created and executed in parallel, because of the immutable environment.

 In the future, we may support precompiled environments.

+## Testing

+Every feature must be properly tested and every encountered bug must have a regression test.

+Every language feature must have a test in `ontol-compiler/tests/compiler-integration`.

+Tests must use the `test_log::test` attribute for proper tracing.

+### Running tests and debugging

+* Run all the tests with `cargo test`.
+* Run a specific test with `cargo test {test_name}`.
+* To enable traces in a specific test, use `RUST_LOG=debug cargo test {test_name}`.

+Only failed tests print their log.